-The systems list reflects health systems in the United States at the end of 2020.
-However, since OneKey and AHA data vary in the periodicity of their updates, lags may occur in updating changes to systems, such as mergers, acquisitions, and name changes, that occurred before the end of 2020.
+The systems list reflects health systems in the United States at the end of 2022.
+However, since OneKey and AHA data vary in the periodicity of their updates, lags may occur in updating changes to systems, such as mergers, acquisitions, and name changes, that occurred before the end of 2022.

 Through the process of merging the two data sources and developing the systems list, we identified a host of health systems that were acquired by or merged with other systems, and it is possible that some additional transactions are not captured.
-In fact, after constructing the 2020 systems list, we discovered two such cases through the process of developing the 2021 systems list.xxiii The calendar year 2020 represented by the systems list aligns with the periods covered by the data sources, with some level of updating accomplished through manual review of select systems.
+The calendar year 2022 represented by the systems list aligns with the periods covered by the data sources (2021 for AHA and 2022).

+for OneKey), with some level of updating accomplished through manual review of select systems.

-F. Differences Between 2020 and Previous Consolidated Lists
+F. Differences Between 2022 and 2021 Consolidated Lists